 With GA, this sort of effort would be highly labor-intensive and less directive in terms of which content pieces need a little extra love to reach their maximum potential.
 You’d have to repeat this process each time you want to refresh content.
 With Parse.ly, it’s already baked into our dashboard.

-6. Measure the content that drives the highest value in your distribution network
+6. Measure the content that drives the highest value over all social networks

 Parse.ly has integrations with all social platforms, allowing you to identify the social and external content that is driving the right audiences for your organization through our dashboard.